 North East place-names and their origins.
 DAVID SIMPSON explores the sometimes surprising meanings of place-names in the North East region.

-Sunderland was the sundered or separated land, Newcastle was simply a ‘New’ Castle and Gateshead was, quite strangely, the ‘head of the she-goat’.
+Did you know that Sunderland was the sundered or separated land; Newcastle was simply a ‘New’ Castle and Gateshead was, quite strangely, the ‘head of the she-goat’?
 We take place-names for granted but all have an origin and meaning that is often long forgotten or sometimes lost in time.
 No one actually knows how London got its name, for example.

 I’ve always been fascinated by place-name origins.
 It’s an unusual hobby perhaps, though I find it rather strange that few people share my curiosity for such everyday features of our world.
 Peculiar place-names like Pity Me arouse much interest – and are often rather plainly explained as ‘poor farmland’ although there’s a wealth of more popular if rather dubious theories.
 In truth I think that everyday names can be just as interesting.